AndrewAsquith/andrewasquith-ca/src/site/posts/2015-12-20-alight-at-night.md

 The walk through the village normally takes about an hour to complete, however there is an accessibility night in which the grounds are open to those with mobility challenges to actually drive their vehicles through and still be able to enjoy the display of lights.

-The walk through generally takes about an hour to complete, however the facilities are open during that time, so you can enjoy a meal at any of the three restaurants, or just get a quick hot chocolate along the way.
+The facilities are also open during that event, so you can enjoy a meal at any of the three restaurants, or just get a quick hot chocolate along the way.
+Getting a dinner reservation is a good way to ensure you're there before the majority of the crowds.

 ![Hot Chocolate and more](/img/posts/alight-at-night/alight-at-night-4.jpg "Hot Chocolate and more")